isomerpages/govtech-gobusiness/_FAQ/1a-general.md

 #### **4. I am unable to find the status of my application for General Exemption on covid.gobusiness.gov.sg.
 What should I do?**
 Please allow at least 2-3 days for your application to be processed.

-If you are still unable to view your application status after 3 days, please write to <a href = ": Covid_GoBusiness@mti.gov.sg">Covid_GoBusiness@mti.gov.sg</a> with your company name, UEN and the reference number for your application.
+If you are still unable to view your application status after 3 days, please write to <a href = "mailto: Covid_GoBusiness@mti.gov.sg">Covid_GoBusiness@mti.gov.sg</a> with your company name, UEN and the reference number for your application.

 #### **5. I am self employed / own a business with multiple entities.
 Do I need to submit my applications individually or will one application cover all my businesses?**
 You will need to submit one application for each registered business.
 One application per UEN number.